powerhousepro69/videoinfox/readme.md

 Videoinfox is a Linux shell script that feels like an app.
 If you enjoy watching local videos on your PC and want the ability to download video url's, you won't be disappointed.
 You can also make your own URL lists to download.
 While downloading a list, a log file will be generated for each list.
 The log is each http link from your list with the downloaded video filename.
 If the download list is aborted before completion, Yt-dlp has you covered.
 Just run the Download List feature again.
 Yt-dlp won't re-download files that you already have.
 There is a Played List that keeps track of everything played with the exception of Play Directory and Autoplay Line.
 Create a Playlist to autoplay.
 Download Queue to add unlimited Videoinfox created User Download Lists for batch processing.
 Videoinfox does all the error handling.
 You should never encounter any script errors.

-Add videos to the Playlist from:
+#### Add videos to the Playlist from:

-- Search Results
+- Search Results: &nbsp; Find for recursive searching and Show All for recursive directory listing.

-- Directory Listings
+- Directory Listings: &nbsp; Navigate Tree for current directory listing.

-- Played List
+- Played List: &nbsp; Play Clipboard, Last Download and Play Line all write to the Played List.

-#### Planned Feature: Multiple Playlist Capability.
+##### Planned Feature: Multi Playlist Capability.

 <br />